tarunsachdeva/blog/_posts/2019-01-10-code-and-community.markdown

 draft: false
 ---

-This post is about the relationship between code and community today, sparked by Github's recent [major announcement](https://blog.github.com/2019-01-07-new-year-new-github/).
+This post is about the close relationship between code and community, sparked by Github's recent [major announcement](https://blog.github.com/2019-01-07-new-year-new-github/).

 There is a social infrastructure that underpins today's development workflow.
 Building anything with code _requires_ the help of communities like Stack Overflow, Github and CodePen.
 To the point where an [open source] technology is considered only as good as the engagement of it's underlying community.